Skip to main content

 Frequently Asked Questions

-Q: Can you bodyboard without fins?
+Q: Can you bodyboard or bodysurf without fins?

 Q: What size fin do I need?